obvonage/deved-platform/content/blog/en/voice-2022-hackathon-with-vonage-and-symbl-ai.md

 outdated: false
 replacement_url: ""
 ---
-Vonage is pleased to share that it is partnering with Symbl.ai, a conversational intelligence API, to run a hackathon from September 12, 2022, until October 10, 2022.
-This means it is running right now as a virtual hackathon, but we will be providing space at VOICE 2022 in Arlington, VA, as part of the VOICE 2022 conference!
-If that's all you need to know, head over to the [Hackathon page](https://www.voicesummit.ai/2022-hackathon) to register!
+Vonage is pleased to share that it is partnering with [Symbl.ai](https://symbl.ai/), a conversational intelligence API, to run a hackathon from September 12, 2022, until October 10, 2022.
+The hackathon is active right now, and we will be providing space at VOICE 2022 in Arlington, VA, as part of the VOICE 2022 conference!
+If that's all you need to know, head to the [Hackathon page](https://www.voicesummit.ai/2022-hackathon) to register!

 ## Who is Symbl.ai?